aspectnz/PEX/README.md

 keyboard.release('win+up')
  ```

 There are mutliple commands that you can use, some of which are just for the sake of seeing what you can do with python.
+Some of the code may not make sense if you have not used some of the modules that I am using.
+If this is the case, you could start in the `/python-games/main/games` folder to find the folders for each game.
+In the archive folder for each, you will find each of functions as an individual program.
+This may make it easier to understand.

 </br>